grandstaish/paperparcel/README.md

 ## Data classes inside data classes

 As mentioned in the Overview section, this is perfectly valid.
-Note you only need the @DataParcel annotation on the root data object (although there is nothing wrong with putting it on both), e.g.:
+Note you only need the @KraftPaper annotation on the root data object (although there is nothing wrong with putting it on both), e.g.:

 ```
-@DataParcel
+@KraftPaper
 data class ExampleRoot(var child: ExampleChild)

 data class ExampleChild(var someValue: Int)